jakebailey/talk-ts-congress-2023/slides.md

 Great! 👍

-- Core development loop performance boost.
+- Core development loop performance boost
-  - New build is faster in general, `esbuild` means we can skip typechecking.
+  - New build is faster in general, `esbuild` means we can skip typechecking
-- Performance speedup from `esbuild`'s scope hoisting (10-20% or so).
+- Performance speedup from `esbuild`'s scope hoisting (10-20% or so)
-- Package size reduction (63.8 MB -> 37.4 MB).
+- Package size reduction (63.8 MB -> 37.4 MB)
 - Dogfooding!
   - Discovered a few auto-import bugs
   - Started thinking about better import organization and ecosystem integration